SanguShellz/GTA5VersionSwitcher/README.md

-> ⚠️IMPORTANT!!: This tool is not used to initially setup the R.E.A.L.
+>- ⚠️IMPORTANT!!: This tool is not used to initially setup the R.E.A.L.
 VR mod.
 That must be set up separately.
 You can follow this guide: https://www.youtube.com/watch?v=LO_jDnHO0Kk
+- ⚠️Always back up your game data before making changes.
+Use this tool at your own risk.

 # GTA5 Version Switcher